norihiro/obs-vban/README.md

 ### IP Address From

-Set IP address of your source.
+Set IP address or host name of your source.
-If empty, any sources can be received.
+If empty, any sources can be received from.

 ### Stream Name